webexone/webexone.github.io/_pages/AgentExperience.md

 > We will use the new feature of Desktop telephony that uses the browser as a device to directly receive calls.

-- Click on the Radio button that says "Desktop".
+- Notice that the voice option defaults to "Desktop".

-- Select one of the possible teams from the list.
-Agents can belong to multiple teams, but they can only receive calls of 1 specific teams
+- Select Team1 from the list.
+Agents can belong to multiple teams, but they can only receive calls of 1 specific teams.
+Your agent is configured for 2 teams.

-- Check the **Remember My Credentials** box to save your station credential decision for future sign-ins.
+- Check the **Remember My Credentials** box to save your credentials for future sign-ins.

 - Click Sign in to be connected to telephony and complete the login process.